bamos/bamos.github.io/_posts/2014-07-05-mpv-lua-scripting.md

 ## Print an MP3 track's info.
-The following uses `exiftool` to read exif metadata from an mp3 and concisely print the artist and title.
+The following uses `exiftool` to read exif metadata from an mp3 and concisely print the artist and title
 I disable `mpv`'s messaging by setting `msg-level=demux=no:ad=no:ffmpeg=no:ao=no` in [.mpv/config][.mpv/config] and use this instead.